Research-IT-Swiss-TPH/redcap-address-auto-complete/README.md

 # Address Auto Complete
-**Please note that currenlty supported countries are: Switzerland.**
+**Please note that currently supported countries are: Switzerland.**

 Redcap Module that helpts you to easily create Auto-Complete Address fields that fetch results from APIs.
 Additionally, save geo data in custom variables and adjust the format of the address label.